cdn-lnk/pkmn-genII-moveset-guide/README.md

 People just do it, like using rain dance and sunny day in one pokémon or same party, or trying to combo mean look with spikes.

-They just do.
+They do it.
 But not you.

 Avoid:
 * Spikes + mean look